 What does dark tourism mean to you?
 Do you think of Auschwitz?
 The fields of Flanders or Cambodia's killing fields?
 Chernobyl?
 Robben Island?
 Pompeii?
 The Berlin Wall?
 Places where barbaric acts of terrorism have taken place?
 A walk in the footsteps of Jack the Ripper or a visit to the sordid sides of Edinburgh of the past?
 Some might even [...]

 I'm about to write a little something about China's Grand Canal, yet another fascinating engineering marvel, when I'm reminded, I haven't told you about my monetary misfortune at that very spot.
 I really should, as a cautionary tale.
 Grand Canal will have to wait.
 Again.
 So here is a do as I say, not as I do-story.
 Do not fall [...]

 It was oddly difficult to decide how to headline this post.
-The 11 things-series: a tried and trusted format.
+The 11 things you'll love-series: a tried and trusted format.
 Transfixed in Turkmenistan: so fitting.
 As usual when I can't decide, I choose both.
 Always works out, somehow.
 But enough of that; let's get on with this most peculiar of lands.
 Or rather, of stans.
-Where to even begin?
-As strange [...]
+Where to even begin? [...]

 Thinking of driving the Pamir Highway?
 It's one of the world's epic road trips (possibly the most epic), through the wild landscape of the Pamir Mountains, and along the equally wild Panj, the river that forms the border between Tajikistan and Afghanistan.
 You'll drive across lunar desert landscapes, past stunning turquoise lakes and golden meadows.
 You'll spot Marco Polo sheep [...]